julioarruda/WindowsServicesExtension/README.md

 In the second, you install the Windows Service using PoweShell (New-Service) or Installutil, you choice the better for you, and after the install this task Start your service if you checked this option.

-And in the last task, you only to Start Windows Services.
+The third task, you only to Start Windows Services.

+The Fourth task is used to do a automated pull request in the Repository.

 This is an opensource project, and the source code is in [GitHub, if you like to contribute, i like that.](https://github.com/julioarruda/WindowsServicesExtension)

+The pull request script is from: https://www.marcusfelling.com/blog/2017/create-vsts-pull-request-via-vsts-rest-api/